jgasmussen/Case_Notes.py/README.md

 Case_Notes.py is easy to setup and use!

-A simple python script that keeps your forensic case notes organized all in one place complete with a running UTC date and timestamp for each entry.
+A simple python script that keeps your forensic case notes organized all in one place complete with a running date and timestamp for each entry.

-### NEW - Case_Notes.py now has a screenshot shortcut capability!
+### NEW in VERSION 1.0 - Case_Notes.py now has a screenshot shortcut capability!
 - Case_Notes.py uses the OS's native keyboard shortcut, allowing the user to "click and drag" a specific area of the screen.
 - Faster screenshots resulting in cleaner and easier to read screenshots of key pieces of evidence.
+- Automatic OS detection for screenshot shortcuts.
+- Users can specify the Date/Timestamp in either UTC or local time.

-As pointed out by others, "Case_Notes.py" can also be used for other documentation purposes:
+As pointed out by other users, "Case_Notes.py" can also be used for other documentation purposes:
 - Open Source Intelligence (OSINT) investigations.
 - Social Media Intelligence (SOCMINT) investigations.
+- Notes during penetration tests.
 - Capture the Flag (CTF) events.
 - General note taking.
 - And so much more!